Nonpoint Source (NPS) Program

 In 2006, the Central Valley Water Board, the State Water Board, and stakeholders began a joint effort to address salinity and nitrate problems in California's Central Valley and adopt long-term solutions that will lead to enhanced water quality and economic sustainability.
 Central Valley Salinity Alternatives for Long-Term Sustainability (CV-SALTS) is a collaborative basin planning effort aimed at developing and implementing a comprehensive salinity and nitrate management program.
 The goal of CV-SALTS is to maintain a healthy environment and a good quality of life for all Californians by protecting our most essential and vulnerable resource: WATER.

 In July 2008, the Central Valley Salinity Coalition (CVSC) was formed.
 CVSC represents stakeholder groups working with the Board in the CV-SALTS effort.
 Its purpose is to organize, facilitate and fund efforts needed to fulfill the goals of CV-SALTS.
 CVSC coordinates the meetings of the CV-SALTS committees, maintains an independent web site, and manages the projects originating from this effort.
-Information and materials regarding the stakeholder committees and other activity, including the meeting schedule, are posted on their website: www.cvsalinity.org.
-Additional information may be found at
+Information and materials regarding the stakeholder committees and other activity, including the meeting schedule, are posted the CV Salts Webpage.
+Additional information may be found at the

 Irrigated Lands Program